 There is, indeed, something very interesting about studying myths – there is a time for its maturation.

 In mythology nothing is what it seems to be.
 The meanings may not be obvious.
 There are hidden aspects and profound lessons.

 After all, I believe that legends and myths are largely made of ‘truth’, and indeed present aspects of it that can only be received in this mode; and long ago certain truths and modes of this kind were discovered and must always reappear.”

 The Letters of J.R.R.Tolkien

 You need to study, research, compare, see paintings, images, and try to get acquainted of all sort of information about it.
-After gathering all that you can, you need to be quiet, introspective in order TO ENTHRONE THE MYTH and let your subconscious interact with it, during what we call TIME OF MATURATION.
+After gathering all that you can, you need to be quiet, introspective in order TO ENTHRONE THE MYTH and let your subconscious interact with it, during what we call TIME OF MATURITY.

 Only then, you are able to harvest its deeper significance and achieve the higher understanding it offers.

 Beltane and sacred love of Cernunnos and Danu